mathrip/AID-HS/README.md

 Automated and Interpretable Detection of Hippocampal Sclerosis

+AID-HS
-AID-HS extracts hippocampal volume- and surface-based features from T1w scans, to provide an in-depth characterisation of hippocampal abnormality and provide an automated detection and lateralisation of hippocampal sclerosis (HS).
+1) Extracts hippocampal volume- and surface-based features from T1w 3T MRI scans
+2) Compares patient hippocampal morphology to normative growth charts generated from healthy controls
+3) Compares patient's left and right hippocampi
+4) Runs a logistic regression classifier to automatically detect and lateralise hippocampal sclerosis (HS)
+5) Outputs an interpretable report
 For more details please read our [preprint]()

 Note:
 - AID-HS only works on T1w scans at 3T